 Equipment, as used in this QAPP, refers to and includes equipment or instrumentation used in the areas of sample collection, preparation, or analysis.
-The laboratory utilizes all equipment (Table 7) as appropriate and necessary for a given technique, as specified in a referenced method, or as required by regulatory programs.
+The laboratory utilizes all equipment (Table 8) as appropriate and necessary for a given technique, as specified in a referenced method, or as required by regulatory programs.
 The equipment investment and subsequent capabilities are sufficient for the laboratory's field and laboratory tasks for this project.
-Except for the autoclave and Quanti-Tray sealer, there is a backup instrument for every critical instrument.
-There is a rapid response maintenance contract for the autoclave.